 How did SST Wireless get started?

-For SST Wireless, the journey began in 2004, when our team took home second place in the New Ventures BC Competition with a tire pressure monitoring system built for passenger cars.
+For SST Wireless, the journey began in 2004, when our team took home second place in the New Ventures BC Competition with a IoT tire monitoring system built for passenger cars.

 We knew that our product was technically innovative and offered a lot of value, but also knew that a number of other companies were already fighting over the passenger vehicle category, and that there was a lot of confusion in the marketplace over the right approach and capabilities.